 Parent rock, relief and time these three factors are called the passive factors.

-Climate and plant and animal organisms are the active factors.
+Climate and plant and animal organisms are active factors.

-The parent material and climate are the most important because these two affect the other factors.
+The parent material and climate are the most important factors.

-A soil is derived from the underlying rock or the parent rock material containing different minerals.
+A soil is derived from the parent rock.

-The parent rock gets broken into tiny pieces and is decomposed slowly by physical and, chemical weathering.
+After broken down into tiny pieces, parent rock gets decomposed by physical and chemical weathering.

 It furnishes inorganic mineral particles of the soil.

-The parent rock influences the rate of soil formation, the chemical composition, colour, texture, structure, mineral content and fertility.
+The parent rock influences the rate of soil formation, chemical composition, color, texture, structure, mineral content, and fertility.

-Topography of an area affects the degree of erosion of the parent rock material and the rate of surface run off of water.
+Topography influences the degree of erosion of the material in the parent rock and the rate of surface runoff water.

-Steep slopes are subjected to more rapid run-off of surface water than the gentle slopes.
+Steep slopes are prone to a higher runoff of water than gentle slopes.

-Therefore, there is less infiltration of water on steeper slopes, which retards soil forming processes.
+Because of this, there is less water infiltration on steeper slopes, which slows down soil formation processes.

-In addition, rapid run-off on steep slopes often erodes their surface faster than soil can develop.
+Moreover, rapid run-off on steep slopes frequently erodes their surface faster than the soil can create.

-It is because of this that the mountainous topography develops coarse, thin and infertile soil and the plain areas have rich well developed fertile soils.
+This is why mountain topography produces coarse, thin and infertile soil and the plain areas have rich and well-developed fertile soils.

-A well-developed soil results as an end product of physical, chemical and biological processes operating collectively for a very long period of time.
+Well-developed soil results as an end product of physical, chemical and biological processes that have been working together for a very long period of time.

-It not only tends to reduce the difference caused by the parent material but also influences biological activities within the soil.
+Climate Not only does it tend to reduce the difference caused by the parent material, but it also affects the biological activity of the soil.

-On the other hand, two different types of soils may develop from the same parent material in two climatic regions.
+On the other hand, two different types of soils in two climatic regions can grow from the same parent material.

-For example, the crystalline granites have developed laterite soils in monsoon regions and non-laterite soils in sub-humid regions.
+For example, in monsoon regions, the crystalline granites formed laterite soils and in sub-humid regions, non-laterite soils.

 Plant and Animal Organisms

-Plants and animals play an active role in transforming parent materials into a mature soil.
+Plants and animals play an important role in turning parent materials into mature soil.

-The process of decay, added by bacterial action, transforms organic matter into humus.
+The decay process, added by bacterial action, turns organic matter into humus.

 The plant cover, in turn, protects the rich upper layer of the soil from erosion by increasing the proportion of rainfall entering into the soil rather than running off the surface.

-It also prevents greater evaporation of soil moisture by its thick canopy, thus allowing soil to mature and become fertile.
+The thick canopy often prevents greater evaporation of soil moisture, allowing the soil to mature and become fertile.